Calculating The Volume Of A Gas

 Example:

-This equation needs to be solved iteratively for V. A numerical solver gives an approximate value of V ≈ 2.46 L. This is slightly different from the value obtained using the ideal gas law (V = 2.463 L), illustrating the effect of intermolecular forces and molecular volume.
+This equation needs to be solved iteratively for V. A numerical solver gives an approximate value of V ≈ 2.46 L. Also, this is slightly different from the value obtained using the ideal gas law (V = 2.
+463 L), illustrating the effect of intermolecular forces and molecular volume.

 8. Dalton's Law of Partial Pressures